 The first and second options seem to be the only options that allow for Luke to be an accurate history.
 Luke does not appear to be given to invention or serious error.
 Why would Paul omit the trip to Jerusalem to deliver the famine relief gift?
 It is really not a major problem, since the meeting to deliver the gift is not related to meeting the apostles.

-Perhaps Paul went to Jerusalem many times between Acts 9 and 13 for any number of reasons.
+Paul may have visited Jerusalem many times between Acts 9 and 13 for any number of reasons.
 If he had lived in Jerusalem he may have had friends and family there, possessions that needed to be collected and taken to Antioch, etc. None of these sorts of visits to the city would be important to the argument since he did not contact the Apostles and have meetings and “training sessions.”

 The most difficult part of the first position above is that Paul never mentions the decision of the in the letter to the Galatians.
 One would imagine that if the Judaizers claimed to be from James, Paul simply had to hold up the letter from the council and say, “Look here, the man you claim as your authority disagrees with you, go back to Jerusalem as get a bit more education on the issue of Gentiles!”
 That he does not is powerful evidence the council has not yet occurred.

-It seems best then to see the Jerusalem council as not appearing in Galatians, simply because it has not occurred yet.
-If one opts for a southern Galatian destination, then usually it is argued the book is written before the Jerusalem council, thus a date of A.D.
-49. Those that see the destination as northern Galatia typically date the book after 1 & 2 Corinthians, about the late 50’s.
-The churches founded in the third missionary journey are not detailed in Acts, therefore it is difficult to know how early in the chronology of Acts to place the letter.
+The Jerusalem council does not appear in Galatians simply because it has not occurred yet.
+This works best southern Galatian destination, so the book is written before the Jerusalem council, about A.D.
+49. Those who see the destination as northern Galatia typically date the book after 1 & 2 Corinthians, about the late 50’s.
+The Galatian churches were founded during the third missionary journey, missionary activity not specifically detailed in Acts.